onsala-space-observatory/astromorph/README.md

 - the `BYOL` class as a PyTorch implementation of the BYOL framework;
 - the `ByolTrainer` class wraps around `BYOL` to provide an easy training interface;
 - a FilelistDataset for easy handling of sets of FITS files;
-- a light-weight 2D convolutional neural network called `CloudScanner`
+- a light-weight 2D convolutional neural network called `AstroMorphologyModel`
 - a configurable training script for basic command line use;
 - a configurable inference script for easy inspection of the resulting embeddings.